-Hawaiʻi Revised Statutes, Chapter 127A-3 Emergency Management outlines the Director’s duties, which include:
+Under Hawaiʻi Revised Statutes, Chapter 127A-3, the duties of the Director of Emergency Management include:

 - Coordinating agency activities with county emergency management agencies and other public and private organizations dealing with emergency management

-- Maintaining liaison and cooperate with these agencies
+- Maintaining liaison and cooperation with these agencies

 - Performing emergency management functions within the state